University of Edinburgh: General Council

 The General Council consists of graduates, academic staff, current and former University Court members.
 It was established to ensure that graduates have a continuing voice in the management of the university.
 The Council is required to meet twice per year to consider matters affecting the wellbeing and prosperity of the university.
 The Universities (Scotland) Act 1966 gave the Council the power to consider draft ordinances and resolutions, to be presented with an annual report of the work and activities of the university, and to receive an audited financial statement.
 The Council elects the chancellor of the university and three Assessors on the University Court.

 Senatus Academicus

-The Senatus Academicus is the university's supreme academic body, chaired by the principal and consisting of the professors, heads of departments, and a number of readers, lecturers and other teaching and research staff.
-The core function of the Senatus is to regulate and supervise the teaching and discipline of the university and to promote research.
+The Senatus Academicus is the university's supreme academic body, with its core function being the regulation and supervision of teaching and overall planning of the academic work of the institution.
+It is chaired by the principal and consists of approximately 300 heads of schools and colleges, heads of departments, and elected professorial and non-professorial academic staff; the Senatus also includes 30 elected students.
 The Senatus elects four Assessors on the University Court.
-The Senatus meets three times per year, hosting a presentation and discussion session which is open to all members of staff at each meeting.
+The Senatus typically meets four times per year; most documents for discussion and each meeting's minutes are accessible to all members of the university.